OfficeDev/office-scripts-docs/docs/resources/samples/filter-table-get-visible-range.md

 }
 ```

-## Office Scripts training video: Filter an Excel table and get the visible range
+## Training video: Filter an Excel table and get the visible range

 [![Watch step-by-step video on how to filter an Excel table and get the visible range](../../images/visible-range-as-objects-vid.jpg)](https://youtu.be/Mv7BrvPq84A "Step-by-step video on how to filter an Excel table and get the visible range")